JamBelg/Time-Series-Forecasting-with-R/README.md

 ```

 ### TBATS
 TBATS is an abbreviation of Trigonometric seasonality, Box-Cox transformation, ARMA errors, Trend and Seasonal components.
-This model offer the possibility to deal with multiple seasonalities.
+This model offers the possibility to deal with multiple seasonality.
 ```
 model_fit_tbats<-seasonal_reg(mode="regression",
                               seasonal_period_1= "auto",